WV23: Discovery

-WV23 was discovered by Giovanni Battista Belzoni, by chance, in 1816.
-After visiting the tomb of Amenhotep III, WV22, he moved further into the valley "to examine the various places where water descends from the desert into the valleys after rain" and upon finding an isolated pile of stones, probed the depth with his cane.
+In 1816, WV23 was discovered by chance by the Italian explorer Giovanni Belzoni.
+After visiting WV22, the tomb of Amenhotep III, he moved further into the valley "to examine the various places where water descends from the desert into the valleys after rain" and upon finding an isolated pile of stones, probed the depth with his cane.
 Finding that there was a deep void under the rocks, he hired workmen and returned the following day.
 The tomb proved to be just below the surface, and within two hours the entrance had been cleared.
 Belzoni considered the tomb a modest find:

 I cannot boast of having made a great discovery in this tomb, though it contains several curious and singular painted figures on the walls; and from its extent, and part of a sarcophagus remaining in the centre of a large chamber, have reason to suppose, that it was the burial-place of some person of distinction.

 Later visitors

-The tomb was visited by John Gardiner Wilkinson, who noted in his 1835 publication that the tomb "contains a broken sarcophagus and some bad fresco painting of peculiarly short and graceless proportions."
+The tomb was visited by the early Egyptologist John Gardiner Wilkinson, who noted in his 1835 publication that the tomb "contains a broken sarcophagus and some bad fresco painting of peculiarly short and graceless proportions."
 Karl Richard Lepsius visited the tomb in 1845 and noted too the destroyed sarcophagus and commented that Ay's name was "everywhere studiously erased, with the exception of a few traces on the walls, as well as upon the sarcophagus."
 He also copied some of the wall paintings and made notes regarding the sarcophagus box.
-The sarcophagus, which had been damaged in antiquity not long after the burial of Ay, was deliberately damaged in the late nineteenth century and was subsequently moved to Egyptian Museum in Cairo.
+The sarcophagus, which had been damaged in antiquity not long after the burial of Ay, was deliberately damaged in the late nineteenth century and was subsequently moved to Egyptian Museum in Cairo before being returned to the tomb in the early 1980s.